todogroup/todogroup.org/content/en/blog/top-ospo-resources.md

 Gathers different [OSPO and OS Policies](https://github.com/todogroup/policies) from various organizations such as eBay, GitLab, Google, Linux Foundation, FINOS, Indeed, SUSE, United States Government Services Administration (GSA), Zalando, Yahoo, and more!

-## 4️⃣ OSS Tooling List for OSPOs
+## 4️⃣ OSS Management Tooling List

-This list identifies packages and projects that are found helpful for managing open source projects and offices in key areas such as:
+[This list](https://github.com/todogroup/awesome-ospo) identifies packages and projects that are found helpful for managing open source projects and offices in key areas such as:

 - Code Reviews
 - Continuous Integration / Continuous Delivery